jinyangli/GNNBenchmark/README.md

 Benchmark AMD CPU/GPU performance with GNN workload
 ===============================
 This repository is for benchmarking sparse and dense kernel performance on AMD CPU and GPU with Graph Neural Network (GNN) workload.
-For now, only CPU tests are available here.

-Setup the environment
+CPU Sparse Performance Benchmark
 ---------------------
+Benchmark [DGL Minigun](https://github.com/dglai/minigun) sparse kernels and MKL sparse kernels on AMD CPU and Intel CPU.

 ### Install system packages
 Many packages need to be installed to build the tests and generate input for